External links: environment

 The Environment Agency — The leading public organisation for monitoring, protecting and improving the environment in England and Wales.
 It regulates industry, maintains flood defences and water resources, and improves wildlife habitats, in addition to many other activities.

 Countryside Council for Wales — Statutory advisor on sustaining natural beauty, wildlife and the opportunity for outdoor enjoyment in Wales and its inshore waters.

-English Heritage — Protects and promotes England's spectacular historic environment and ensure that its past is researched and understood.
+Historic England — Protects and promotes England's spectacular historic environment and ensure that its past is researched and understood.

 Scottish Environment Protection Agency — Scotland’s environmental regulator.

 Scottish Natural Heritage — Protects Scotland’s natural heritage, helps people to enjoy and value it, and encourages people to use it sustainably.

 Cadw — The historic environment service of the Welsh Government.

 DEFRA Department for Environment, Food and Rural Affairs — The UK government department responsible for the environment, for food and farming and rural matters.